draptik/2023-modern-linux-cli-tools/presentation/slides.md

 ## miller

-- similar to `jq`, but also for CSV, TSV, JSON, XML, etc.
+- similar to `jq`, but also for CSV, TSV, JSON, etc.
 - <gh-stars count="8k"/> https://github.com/johnkerl/miller

 ## fq